Command-line tools

 It starts an interactive prompt, guiding you through the configuration process.

-To set the API key without the interactive prompt, use the command-line option --api-key
+To set the API key without the interactive prompt, use the command-line option --api-key:

 datamint-config --api-key YOUR_API_KEY